brandon-mosqueda/sydelp/README.md

 # Tested dependencies versions

-Python 3.9.21 and the following packages (and versions) were used to run the experiments.
+Python 3.9.21 and the following packages were used to run the experiments.

 Package | Version
 ------- | -------